komali2/blog/content/posts/my-emacs-environment/index.md

 I dedicated a month or two to using spacemacs exclusively, until I could at least match my productivity in vscode.
 I'd switch back during critical times, but I'd note what functionality had dragged me back to vscode, and then when I had time, learned how to do the same in spacemacs.
 It took about two months before I was fully integrated, and to my joy I could do my entire job without ever moving my hands off the keyboard (except to use Jira).
 Nirvana, and that was just the beginning.

 As I was using emacs, I was hearing rumors here and there of things like org-mode (task and time organizing in emacs), or mu4e (email within emacs), and various other weird shit people were forcing into emacs.
 RSS reading.
 Webcomic browsing; hell, *all* their internet browsing.
 And with all this came that kind of weird but kind of cool and arguably quite ethical [gnu](https://www.gnu.org/) community.
 I was settling right in.
 Emacs was militantly open source, kinda old school, completely modifiable, and had a huge swath of things for me to learn about it.
 Also, it felt kinda neat being the office emacs guy.
-Can't deny that.

 So, why did I commit to the switch?

 1. I could use emacs to do my job (writing code) without taking my hands off the keyboard.
 Over time, more and more of my job could be done within emacs, such as handling emails (I'll talk about this more later).
 2. emacs as a tool and its community / developing entity (gnu) are radically pro-software freedom.
 I was (and am) attracted to this movement
 3. It felt kind of [brutalist](https://en.wikipedia.org/wiki/Brutalist_architecture), which, take a look around you at this blog, dunno if you can tell, but I'm really into.
-It was quite simple on the face, but at the same time quite capable.
+It was quite simple on the face, but at the same time very capable.
 4. It's ostensibly an older, or baseline technology, which I'm just attracted to for whatever reason.
 I don't really know yet how to define this feeling, but the best I can say is this reason for liking emacs is the same reason I like being good at git, or learning unix tooling (sed, grep, etc).
 5. I could use vim commands and hotkeys within it, which let me do some pretty wild code editing

-Now for the actual environment, and part of the blog post other people might actually find useful.
+Narrative over, now behold the part of the blog post other people might actually find useful.

 # On Emacs and Spacemacs Versions